OmerArfan/platformer02/README.md

 # platformer02
+## THIS FILE CONTAINS INFORMATION AS OF VERSION 1.2.0, SO IT COULD BE OUTDATED AT ONE POINT!
+## CHECK VERSION NAME IN THE "platformer.py" FILE!

-Updated version of platformer01, with additional features such as localization, and more levels!
-More to come soon!
+Updated version of platformer01, which also contains features like:
+More Levels!
+Characters!
+Language Selection!
+Saved Progress!

+For more information, check these files in the "gameinfo" folder:

+How to start the game: SetUpGame
+Game Controls: HowToPlay
+Content: Workings